Kannan-Marimuthu/ReplatformingWorkshop/README.md

 vcap@62a2fb26-49ab-492d-4d8e-5b1d:~$ du -d 3 .
 vcap@62a2fb26-49ab-492d-4d8e-5b1d:~$ watch -n 0 curl -k https://your-chess-url.apps.testpcf.nwie.net
 ````

-- The _watch_ command you executed above will keep on accessing your _Chess_ App.
-Leave it running for now, and access PCF Metrics to see performance details about your App instance(s) and its container(s).
+- The `watch` command you executed above will keep on accessing your _Chess_ App.
+Leave it running for now, and take a look at _Apps Manager > PCF Metrics_ to see performance details about your App instance(s) and container(s).

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/pcf_metrics.jpg)

-- With the _watch_ command still active, set-up auto-scaling per the example shown below:
+- With the `watch` command still active, set-up `auto-scaling` per the example shown below:

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/autoscaling.jpg)

 - Using Apps Manager, observe how PCF scales the number of App Instances in order to meet the scaling rules you defined.

-- Go back to the terminal window where the _watch_ command is running and CTRL-C to stop it, but don't exit the ssh session into the PCF container.
+- Go back to the terminal window where the `watch` command is running and `CTRL-C` to stop it, but don't exit the `ssh` session into the PCF container.
 Execute the following command:

 ````
 vcap@62a2fb26-49ab-492d-4d8e-5b1d:~$ ps -e | head -n 4
 ````
-- Note the PID (Process ID) of the line that reads `python` and use it to kill the container per the example below:
+- Note the PID (Process ID) of the line that reads `python` and use it to `kill` the container per the example below:

 ````
 vcap@c9f68520-d3bc-43fa-78e1-b9b3:~$ ps -e | head -n 4